test-results-reporter/test-results-reporter.github.io/docs/targets/slack.md

 # Slack

-Slack is a communication platform.
+Slack is a popular communication platform for teams.
 To send reports to a slack channel, we need to create a incoming webhook url.
 Follow this [docs](https://api.slack.com/messaging/webhooks) to create one.

 ## Syntax